When They Kick At Your Front Door:

 So what is the criteria?
 No idea.
 Pilcher is a Premier League talent, Duckett is near that.
 Does that count?
 Terry Barlow wasn't awesome, so...
 I don't know.

 Remember Kemar Kirkpatrick?
 (Who could forget?!)
-He's a beast in the Premier League right now and for us he had 80 goals in 58 matches over roughly two years.
+He's a beast in the Premier League right now and for us he had 67 goals in 105 matches over roughly two-and-a-quarter years.
 (Insane!)
 But get this, he's not even listed in the Favoured Personnel list.
 I have no idea how any of this works.

 PREV GO TO INDEX OF UPDATES NEXT